BlasBenito/spatialRF/README.md

 ![](README_files/figure-gfm/unnamed-chunk-38-1.png)<!-- --> According to
-the plot, the spatial autocorrelation of the residuals of `model.non.spatial` is highly positive for a neighborhood of 0 km, while it becomes non-significant (p-value &gt; 0.05) at 1500 and 3000 km.
+the plot, the spatial autocorrelation of the residuals of `model.non.spatial` is highly positive for a neighborhood of 0 and 1000 km, while it becomes non-significant (p-value &gt; 0.05) at 2000, 4000, and 8000 km.
 To reduce the spatial autocorrelation of the residuals as much as possible, the non-spatial model can be transformed into a *spatial model* very easily with the function [`rf_spatial()`](https://blasbenito.github.io/spatialRF/reference/rf_spatial.html).
 This function is the true core of the package!